Responding to the Climate Emergency

 The CFB recognises the climate emergency presents opportunity for investors.
 However, current financial disclosures lack the transparency and appropriate metrics to help investors determine a company’s outlook as the environment, consumer behaviour, regulations and technology evolve.
 The Task Force on Climate-Related Financial Disclosures (TCFD) seeks to bring stability and transparency to the way companies disclose their climate-related exposure to enable investors to make more informed decisions.
 The CFB welcomes the recommendations of the TCFD and encourages investee companies to adopt the TCFD’s core elements of recommended climate-related financial disclosures.

 The climate emergency and the oil and gas sector

-The Central Finance Board of the Methodist Church has sold holdings in its funds in oil companies BP and Total on climate change grounds.
-We have also excluded a further ten companies from any future investment and have put the handful of remaining oil and gas investments on notice that we are looking for more radical change from them soon to address the climate emergency.
+The Central Finance Board of the Methodist Church has sold holdings in its funds in all oil and gas companies on climate emergency grounds.
+We have also excluded a further 11 companies from any future investment.
 Read more →